翻譯進度

 3}

-To resume a paused a subscription, you may call the unpause method on the user's subscription:
+To resume a paused subscription, you may invoke the resume method on the subscription:

 A subscription cannot be modified while it is paused.
 If you want to swap to a different plan or update quantities you must resume the subscription first.